michagodfrey/space/README.md

 ### What I learned

 I got more confident installing npm packages and using them for specific effects.
 For example React Responsive to switch between a landscape and protrait image on mobile/tablet and desktop screen widths.
 And Framer Motion to add animations.
+However, I had problems when I deployed the app on GitHub pages with the Routes and images.
+I had to change image url paths and make the home page '/space' rather than '/' because it conflicts with my GH pages user site.
+Still, refreshing a page on any page other than '/space' gives a 404 error, and not even my own project error message.
+From here I will focus on understanding React Router and client / server side routing.

-The cool glassy effect of the header and sidebar is achieved by a transparent background and backdrop-filter: blur(xxpx); Unfortunately it is not supported by Firefox at the time of creating this project.
+I also got more practice with sass and scss and tried mixins and key frames for the first time.
+Also the cool glassy effect of the header and sidebar is achieved by a transparent background and backdrop-filter: blur(xxpx); Unfortunately it is not supported by Firefox at the time of creating this project.

 ```css
   background-color: transparent;